MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-06-19-array-based-hash-table-in-c.md

 ![Screenshot of profiling](https://github.com/MyNameIsTrez/MyNameIsTrez.github.io/assets/32989873/fd8deb4c-7cd9-4444-93b7-1c8b83e96950)

+The timings here show that a hash table takes close to zero time no matter how many elements there are, whereas an array can start taking a ton of time.

 I encourage you to scrutinize my tests, but my important takeaway here is that given enough memory, a hash table will always take pretty much zero time, whereas `time_array` starts taking a noticeable amount of time when its search limit argument is around 1000.

 If you keep in mind however that `ROUNDS` is causing every search to be repeated 10000 times, the correct conclusion here is that searching an array with 100k elements only took around 2.3 milliseconds (so not 23.86 seconds).